-How Can Women Get TRT?
+How Can Women Get Testosterone?

 Currently, there are several different ways that a man or woman can receive testosterone replacement therapy.
 One is not necessarily better than the other; the formulation you use will depend on your physician’s recommendation and personal preferences.
-Some of the available options available for TRT include:

 Once you start testosterone replacement therapy, you will likely notice the effects within just a few days.
 Within a few weeks, many women report feeling increases in sexual drive, libido, performance, and mood.
 Additionally, people undergoing TRT have reported feeling more energetic within the first few days.

-Myths of Using TRT in Women
+Myths of Using Testosterone Replacement Therapy in Women

 MYTH: “TRT in women can cause breast cancer.”

 TRUTH: Some have posited a link between TRT and the development of breast cancer, though these have not been proven or supported.

 TRUTH: For over 65 years medical journals have recognized that T effect is dose dependent and that in lower doses, T ‘stimulates femininity’.